Wi-Fi: Hardware

 Wi-Fi allows wireless deployment of local area networks (LANs).
 Also, spaces where cables cannot be run, such as outdoor areas and historical buildings, can host wireless LANs.
 However, building walls of certain materials, such as stone with high metal content, can block Wi-Fi signals.

 A Wi-Fi device is a short-range wireless device.
 Wi-Fi devices are fabricated on RF CMOS integrated circuit (RF circuit) chips.

 Since the early 2000s, manufacturers are building wireless network adapters into most laptops.
 The price of chipsets for Wi-Fi continues to drop, making it an economical networking option included in ever more devices.

 Different competitive brands of access points and client network-interfaces can inter-operate at a basic level of service.
 Products designated as "Wi-Fi Certified" by the Wi-Fi Alliance are backward compatible.
 Unlike mobile phones, any standard Wi-Fi device works anywhere in the world.

 Access point

 A wireless access point (WAP) connects a group of wireless devices to an adjacent wired LAN.
 An access point resembles a network hub, relaying data between connected wireless devices in addition to a (usually) single connected wired device, most often an Ethernet hub or switch, allowing wireless devices to communicate with other wired devices.

 Wireless adapter

 Wireless adapters allow devices to connect to a wireless network.
-These adapters connect to devices using various external or internal interconnects such as PCI, miniPCI, USB, ExpressCard, Cardbus, and PC Card.
+These adapters connect to devices using various external or internal interconnects such as mini PCIe (mPCIe, M.2), USB, ExpressCard and previously PCI, Cardbus, and PC Card.
 As of 2010, most newer laptop computers come equipped with built-in internal adapters.